salcedoe/MtMdocs/docs/matlabBasics/Character.md

      'abc 123 !@#'
 ```

-The function **isletter** returns a logical array masks the letters
+The function **isletter** returns a logical array that masks the letters

 ```matlab linenums="1" title="Mask Letters"
 laL = isletter(ch)